MuntadherAteeq/WeatherTemp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# TODO :

+- [ ] create a search List with flags of each available countries.
+- [ ] Add settings button beside search button to change (f/c , 12/24 , km/mi ).
+- [ ] make the current location of the user is the default weather location.
+- [ ] Delete Refresh Button.
+- [ ] Make the background of the app as glass effect

+## Note:

+- From F to c (32°F − 32) × 5/9 = 0°C
+- To convert kilometres per hour to miles per hour, multiply the speed in km/h by 0.621371.
+This factor is derived from the exact equivalence of one mile to 1.60934 kilometres.
+Using the formula that we have above, we can determine that 100 kph is equal to 62.14 mph.